What are decaffeinated coffee beans?

 This is because Ethyl acetate can be more affordably sourced and manufactured using ethyl alcohol and acetic acid, both of which are normally produced from natural ingredients and petroleum derivatives.

-So, why should you drink coffee using decaffeinated coffee beans?
+Why should you drink coffee using decaffeinated coffee beans?

 There are 2 main reason to brew coffee using decaffeinated coffee beans: